nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

    memcached seem more appropriate. this is mid size already. the software stack should be the same as for L`_
    Frank: Yes.
-But this only works if haproxy can read the http stream which means that we have to terminate SSL in the haproxy instead of the webserver.
+But this only works if haproxy can read the http stream which means that we have to terminate SSL in the haproxy instead of the Web server.
    Totally possible.
 Whatever you prefer :-)
    Jörn: AFAIK you need to do SSL offloading to do sticky sessions, because the load balancer has to look into the http stream or rely on the client IP to